HarperDB/documentation/docs/technical-details/reference/data-types.md

 ## Number

-Numbers can be stored as signed integers up to 64-bit or floating point with 64-bit floating point precision, and numbers are automatically stored using the most optimal type.
-JSON is parsed by JS, so the maximum safe (precise) integer is 9007199254740991 (larger numbers can be stored, but aren’t guaranteed integer precision).
-Custom Functions may use BigInt numbers to store/access larger 64-bit integers, but integers beyond 64-bit can’t be stored with integer precision (will be stored as standard double-precision numbers).
-The GraphQL schema type name is `Float` (`Int` can also be used to describe numbers that should fit into signed 32-bit integers).
+Numbers can be stored as signed integers up to a 1000 bits of precision (about 300 digits) or floating point with 64-bit floating point precision, and numbers are automatically stored using the most optimal type.
+With JSON, numbers are automatically parsed and stored in the most appropriate format.
+Custom components and applications may use BigInt numbers to store/access integers that are larger than 53-bit.
+The following GraphQL schema type name are supported:
+ `Float` - Any number that can be represented with [64-bit double precision floating point number](https://en.wikipedia.org/wiki/Double-precision\_floating-point\_format) ("double")
+ `Int` - Any integer between from -2147483648 to 2147483647
+ `Long` - Any integer between from -9007199254740992 to 9007199254740992
+ `BigInt` - Any integer (negative or positive) with less than 300 digits Note that `BigInt` is a distinct and separate type from standard numbers in JavaScript, so custom code should handle this type appropriately.

 ## Object/Map